dappforce/subsocial-docs/docs/develop/how-to-guides/posts/CreatePosts.md

 title: Create and update Posts
 displayed_sidebar: developSidebar
 ---
-**This section covers how to create and update posts on Subsocial blockchain.**
+**This section covers how to create and update posts on the Subsocial blockchain.**

 ## Create A Post